Get a demo

 Most likely to know a funeral home or mortuary they trust.

 This segment stands out for being the most religious group, the most family-oriented, and the most likely to value funeral traditions.
 In fact, over half want their funeral to have religious elements present because this group has the most people who identify as Christians.
 They’re also likely to live near family and keep in touch with parents and siblings.
-Though their income is far below the national average of $71,760, they prefer an in-ground burial with a casket purchased from a funeral home.

 Overall, Faith & Family hold religious beliefs, relationships with family, and funeral homes in high regard.
+Despite their income being far below the national average, they prefer an in-ground burial with a casket purchased from a funeral home.
 Also, they’re more likely than other segments to prearrange their funerals.
-The Faith and Family segment understands the importance of tradition and says it’s important to have a physical place to visit the deceased.

 NFC-Segments_Hometowners